 Although you may have expected grief after the death of a loved one, you may be surprised by its intensity or duration.
 There is no one right way to grieve and most of us do not proceed through the classic stages of grief in a linear fashion, and many women are surprised to experience grief from the loss of their health or the sale of their business.

 Grief: Avoiding Financial Traps

 Strategies you can take to safeguard your finances after a loss:

 - Take care of yourself.
 While everyone grieves differently, that doesn’t mean you need to go it alone.
 You can learn from what others have experienced, as well as health professionals.
 I have gathered favorite books and websites on grief below.

 - Avoid grief-driven decision making.
 Viewing inherited or insurance claim money as a poor substitute for your lost loved one can lead to guilt, foolish spending, simply giving away what was intended to provide for your financial security.

 - Avoid making decisions by default – Not looking at your finances can cause unintended outcomes and missed opportunities, or unintended tax consequences.

-Heidi Clute, CFP® of Clute Wealth Management in South Burlington, VT and Plattsburgh, NY, an independent firm and registered investment advisor that provides strategic financial and investment planning for individuals and small businesses in the Champlain Valley region of New York and Vermont.
+Heidi Clute, CFP® is co-owner of Clute Wealth Management in South Burlington, VT and Plattsburgh, NY, an independent firm and registered investment advisor that provides strategic financial and investment planning for individuals and small businesses in the Champlain Valley region of New York and Vermont.
 Clute Wealth Management and LPL Financial are separate entities.
 Securities offered through LPL Financial.
 Member FINRA/SIPC.